Duncan-Maganga/Duncan-Maganga.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 **WORK EXPERIENCE**

-**SOC Analyst Intern - Threat Intelligence**
+**SOC Analyst**

-**Future Interns / August 2025 - Present**
+**Future / June 2025 - August 2025**

-  * Automated scripts, frameworks, and Burp Suite plugin development
-  * Evaluated over 50+ vulnerability reports to determine validity and risk for private bug bounty programs.
-  * Monitor and access data breach sources to identify potential leaks involving client data, ensuring proactive security measures and        incident response.
-  * Collaborated with DevOps teams to ensure successful production deployment.
+* Designed and deployed a phishing simulation campaign using GoPhish, automating workflows through webhooks to test and improve security awareness among workers and stakeholders by 25%, Git.
+* Conducted Zeus C2 threat analysis using MITRE ATT&CK framework, Exploit-DB, and VirusTotal, enhancing detection and response capabilities against malware threats.
-  * End-to-end collaboration with clients and engineers to define security needs and perform Vulnerability
-  * Assessment and Penetration Testing (VAPT)
+* End-to-end collaboration with clients and engineers to define security needs and perform Vulnerability Assessment and Penetration Testing (VAPT).
-  * Gained knowledge of encryption keys, initialization vectors (IVs), and padding.
+* Implemented secure encryption practices by managing encryption keys, key handling, and padding using TLS/SSL and VPNs, which increased the communication security by 30%.
-  * Identified suspicious activities such as failed logins, unusual IP addresses, and malware alerts.
+* Identified suspicious activities such as failed logins, unusual IP addresses, and malware alerts leading to security awareness by 15%.
-  * Created an incident response report outlining the threat, impact, and suggested next steps.
+* Created incident response reports outlining the threat, impact, and suggested next steps, which increased overall security performance by 35%.
+* Hands-on experience in automating scripts, frameworks, and Burp Suite plugin development, decreasing the time used to run the scans by 10%.
-  * Analyzed HTTP requests, session management, and routing in Flask (Python) and Express (Node.js).
+* Analyzed HTTP requests, session management, and routing in Flask (Python) and Express (Node.js), and tested them with Postman and curl, making sure API endpoints are safe.
-  * Gained experience in Postman and cURL to test API endpoints, validate encryption/decryption, and debug transfer issues.
-  * Applied best practices for encrypting data at rest and in transit using TLS/SSL and VPNs.

 **EDUCATION**
    * BSc in Applied Statistics—Maseno University

 **CERTIFICATIONS**
-   * Introduction to Cybersecurity—CISCO
    * Ethical Hacking—CISCO
    * Network Traffic Analysis with Wireshark—Coursera

-**Ongoing Progress and Upcoming Development**
-- CompTIA Security+
-- PowerLearn Project — Advanced Python and Data Structures
+   * Advanced Python and Data Structures - PowerLearn Project

   **VOLUNTEER & COMMUNITY ACTIVITIES**